Before you begin reading my article on Spanish residency after Brexit:

 My question: How do the friends know whether the Spanish residency process will not change?

-Day in and out, I am at the Spanish national police doing residencies and nobody knows yet.
+Day in and out, I am at the Spanish national police and immigration offices doing residencies and nobody knows yet.

 Therefore, as you can imagine: The friend of the friend of the friend has no clue.

-Get protected and apply for your Spanish residency card in Spain before Brexit.
+Get protected and apply for your Spanish residency card in Spain before 31 December 2020.